Career of Lionel Messi

-Lionel Messi is an Argentine professional footballer who plays as a forward for and captains both Major League Soccer club Inter Miami and the Argentina national team.
+Lionel Messi is an Argentine professional footballer who plays as a forward for and captains the Major League Soccer club Inter Miami.
 His individual achievements include eight Ballon d'Or awards, the most for any footballer.
-Having won 45 team trophies, (Note: According to FC Barcelona, FIFA, Major League Soccer, the Royal Spanish Football Federation, and multiple media outlets, Messi also won the 2005 Supercopa de España, bringing his Barcelona trophy total to 35—and his career total to 46.
-However, this particular trophy is not credited here since Messi was out of the squad and did not feature in any of the two games against Real Betis.) he is the most decorated player in the history of professional football.
-Messi is often hailed as a genius, with his prolific goalscoring ability and high level dribbling, passing and playmaking earning him recognition as one of the greatest and most iconic players in football history.
-In 2024, US-based sports company ESPN named Messi the greatest player of the 21st-century.
+Having won 46 team trophies, (Note: According to FC Barcelona, FIFA, Major League Soccer, the Royal Spanish Football Federation, and multiple media outlets, Messi also won the 2005 Supercopa de España, bringing his Barcelona trophy total to 35.
+However, this trophy is not credited here since Messi was out of the squad and did not appear in either of the two games against Real Betis.
+Similarly, Messi and Inter Miami were awarded a trophy for winning the Eastern Conference title during the 2025 MLS Cup playoffs.
+However, this trophy is not officially recognized by FIFA, so it is not credited here as well.
+For the aforementioned reasons, sources disagree on Messi's total number of official career trophies, ranging from 46 to 48.) he is the most decorated player in the history of professional football.

 Messi's club career began with Barcelona, where he rose through the youth ranks, making his first-team debut in 2004.
-Over the next years, Messi became the club's all-time top scorer, amassing numerous domestic and international accolades.
-During his tenure, Barcelona secured ten La Liga titles, seven Copa del Reys, four UEFA Champions Leagues, seven Supercopa de Españas, three UEFA Super Cups, and three FIFA Club World Cups.
-In August 2021, due to financial constraints faced by Barcelona, Messi signed for Paris Saint-Germain (PSG).
+During his tenure, Barcelona secured ten La Liga titles, seven Copa del Reys, four UEFA Champions Leagues, seven Supercopa de Españas, three UEFA Super Cups, and three FIFA Club World Cups, and Messi became the club's all-time top scorer.
+In 2021, due to club financial constraints and league regulations, Messi left Barcelona and signed with Paris Saint-Germain (PSG).
 Joining forces with fellow superstars Neymar and Kylian Mbappé, he won two Ligue 1 titles and one Trophée des Champions.
-In July 2023, Messi joined Inter Miami, leading the team to win their first-ever trophies with the Leagues Cup and the Supporters' Shield.
+In 2023, Messi joined Inter Miami and led them to their first-ever MLS Cup championship.

-On the international stage, Messi made his debut with Argentina's senior national football team in 2005, and would represent the country in five FIFA World Cups, seven Copa Américas, and one Finalissima.
-Initially facing criticism for not winning major tournaments with the senior national team, Messi broke Argentina's 28-year international trophy drought by captaining the team to victory in the 2021 Copa América, the 2022 Finalissima, the 2022 FIFA World Cup, and the 2024 Copa América.
+On the international stage, Messi made his debut with Argentina's senior national team in 2005, and would represent the country in six FIFA World Cups and seven Copa Américas.
+Initially facing criticism for not winning major tournaments with the national team, Messi broke Argentina's 28-year international trophy drought by captaining the team to victory in the 2021 Copa América, the 2022 Finalissima, the 2022 FIFA World Cup, and the 2024 Copa América.